keithalewis/math/uf.md

 Accurately modeling that uncertainty is an ongoing puzzle.

-For trades on an exchange the order book can give a better handle on what the slippage might be.
+For trades on an exchange, the order book can give a better handle on what the slippage might be.
 Some exchanges report the net amount of limit orders they have near the current market level.
-If a market order is not too large then the levels of the limit orders it will match can be determined.
+If a market order is not too large, then the levels of the limit orders it will match can be determined.
 However, other customers and liquidity providers can cause changes to the order book before market orders are executed to cause uncertainty in the exact amounts of matching limit orders at each level.

+!!! punch up !!! longer story
-There is a clear trajectory in Mathematical Finance starting from the Black-Scholes/Merton model of a single option parameterized by a constant volatility to portfolios of instruments belonging to the same asset class using increasingly sophisticated models that can be parameterized to fit all available market data.
+There is a clear trajectory in Mathematical Finance starting from the Black-Scholes/Merton model of a single option parameterized by a constant volatility to portfolios of instruments belonging to the same asset class that use increasingly sophisticated models that can be parameterized to fit all available market data.

 The future of Mathematical Finance is developing more accurate models